 Pet projects are awesome for practising and/or trying new techniques as they won’t care if you make a few mistakes or things look a less than perfect!
 Practising binding application on small projects, like these basic blankets, is a great way to learn or refine sewing skills.
 I’ve been finding these projects great for adapting and improving my sewing recently.
 Since we have some very special DIYs in upcoming prepped posts that involve binding, now is a great time to share a few starter projects.

-Tip: If you’re new to bindings and know more about different types, ready-made vs. homemade, materials, and more, hop over to our special introduction post for a full post about understanding, making, and using binding tapes.
+If you’re new to bindings and want to know more about different types, ready-made vs. homemade, and how to use it, hop over to our special post about understanding, making, and using binding tapes.

 Material Selection and Design Factors